 - When studying focus on truly UNDERSTANDING science concepts rather than being able to regurgitate them.

 - Avoid passively reading, watching or cramming.
 Instead, teach science concepts to others (even if its just your cat) and actively seek to understand the important ideas, key terms, symbols and units.

 - Work on reasoning skills: numerical reasoning, working with graphs, verbal reasoning, pattern recognition, spatial reasoning.

 - Do the official ACER practice papers, especially Practice Test 3 (pink cover).

 - Work on your TIME MANAGEMENT, especially in the last month before the exam.
 Time is one of your biggest enemies in the GAMSAT.

 Good luck!
 Sign up to my mailing list to get more tips in your email inbox.

 Have some feedback on this article?
 Did I make an error?
 Please contact me via the contact page or leave a comment below.

-You might also be interested in my article 5 Excellent GAMSAT Prep Resources.
+You might also be interested in my article A Beginner’s Guide to GAMSAT Section 2.